Nick Pratto Player Props: Royals vs. Orioles

 Orioles Pitching Rankings

-- The pitching staff for the Orioles has a collective 9.4 K/9, the sixth-best in MLB.
+- The Orioles pitching staff ranks sixth in MLB with a collective 9.3 strikeouts per nine innings.

-- The Orioles have a 4.25 team ERA that ranks 18th across all MLB pitching staffs.
+- The Orioles have the 17th-ranked team ERA among all MLB pitching staffs (4.22).

-- Orioles pitchers combine to surrender 72 total home runs at a clip of 1.2 per game (to rank 18th in the league).

-- Wells makes the start for the Orioles, his 12th of the season.
-He is 4-2 with a 3.29 ERA and 70 strikeouts in 68 1/3 innings pitched.
+- The Orioles rank 17th in baseball in home runs surrendered (72 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.